The RIDEs

 NO RIDE.
 Prior kettlebell experience is required: You must know how to do the Swing, Clean, Snatch, and how to properly rack the bell.
 We'll warm up, work on mobility for 15–20 minutes, train with the bell for 15–30 minutes, and finish with a cool-down.

-BASIC KETTLEBELL 45
+KETTLEBELL 45

 NO RIDE.
 Tailored for beginners and those new to weight training, Kim’s approach to beginner strength training emphasizes gentle movements and gradual progressions, ensuring safety without injury.
 In a supportive environment, you'll learn how to rack, clean, and swing the kettlebell safely while working on coordination and balance.
 Beyond strength benefits, kettlebell training offers mental well-being, promotes empowerment, and renews the mind-body connection.
 Start your kettlebell training today to become a healthier, stronger you.

-CORE 60
+YOGA 60

 MEN, THIS IS FOR YOU, TOO!
 A fusion of core strength yoga, balance, mobility, and stretching are combined to offer a well-blended practice that will strengthen and shape your entire core.
 Class is guided by Stacey, E-RYT 200.
 RYT 500 certified yoga instructor, who is bringing together her training in Core Strength Vinyasa, floor Pilates, and Yin Yoga with movements aimed to release tension and build support for the muscles and tendons we use so often in cycling and core strengthening exercises for a full-body experience.
 Flexible or not, this class is for you.